junxit/us-congress-bills-110/metadata.md

 - 2007-06-05 — Introduced in Senate
 - 2007-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 186.
 - 2007-06-13 — Referred to the Select Committee on Intelligence pursuant to section 3(b) of S.Res.
 400, 94th Congress, as amended by S.Res.
 445, 108th Congress for a period not to exceed 10 days of session.
+- 2007-06-26 — Select Committee on Intelligence.
+Ordered to be reported with amendments favorably.
+- 2007-06-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 261.
+- 2007-06-29 — Select Committee on Intelligence.
+Reported by Senator Rockefeller with amendments.
+Without written report.
+- 2007-06-29 — Select Committee on Intelligence.
+Reported by Senator Rockefeller with amendments.
+Without written report.